 meeting.
-It was decided that three-year, \$5 million fundraising drive, began campaign how to arrange this type of gift operations in Chicago during the summer, with a goal of \$750,000 for that city.
+It was decided that three-year, \$5 million fundraising drive, began campaign operations in Chicago during the summer, with a goal of \$750,000 for that city.

 Mr. Recker said that the basic purpose of the development office is fund-raising for improvement of conditions on campus.
-He explained that recent government cutbacks in Among those participating in financial aid have affected such the committee activities were things as scholarship and work study programs, but that cutbacks in building finances have not hurt the college that much.
-He said that St. Mary's is not at a "deciding point" with regards This year marked the first time to new construction on campus.
+He explained that recent government cutbacks in financial aid have affected such things as scholarship and work study programs, but that cutbacks in building finances have not hurt the college that much.
+He said that St. Mary's is not at Mary's SBP Ann-Marie Tracey. a "deciding point" with regards This year marked the first time to new construction on campus.

-He pointed out that part of individuals at St. Mary's aware Mr. Recker explained that the of development activities, and development committee and the cited the fact that all groups in other board committees report the college, including students, to the associate board of trus- are represented on the board tees, which consists of the trus- committees.
+He pointed out that part of attend a meeting of the associate his office's function is making individuals at St. Mary's aware of development activities, and development committee and the cited the fact that all groups in other board committees report the college, including students, to the associate board of trus- are represented on the board tees, which consists of the trus- committees.
 Mr. Recker said tees plus the associate trustees. that the late college president, This board, in turn, makes rec- Msgr.
 John J. McGrath, supportby Greg Rowinski

-Mr. Recker said that in relapolicy from the committee re- tion to the other board committees - which deal with execu-In addition to its other re- tive, financial, educational, and
+Mr Recker said that in relapolicy from the committee re- tion to the other board committees - which deal with execu-In addition to its other re- tive, financial, educational, and ports, the committee described student policies - the developthe progress of Program for the ment committee has a well-de-